-The Seracult test provides, in kit form, a convenient version of the laboratory guaiac test for occult blood.
-The test consists of a special guaiac-impregnated paper available in 3 variations: mounted in an individual cardboard slide, mounted in a triple cardboard slide for serial determinations and as a tape.
+The Seracult Plus test provides, in kit form, a convenient version of the laboratory guaiac test for occult blood.
+The test consists of a special guaiac-impregnated paper available in 2 variations: mounted in an individual cardboard slide and mounted in a triple cardboard slide for serial determinations.
 A smear from a stool sample is applied to one side of the paper while the development of the impregnated reagents is performed on the other side.
 Aside from adding a few drops of developer solution to the paper, no other physical or chemical manipulations of the test components or reagents are necessary.

-When a small smear from a stool sample containing occult blood is applied to the paper, the hemoglobin from the blood comes in contact with the impregnated guaiac on the slide.
-Upon addition of the developer (a stabilized solution of hydrogen peroxide and ethanol), a peroxidase-like reaction occurs which turns the paper blue within 30 to 60 seconds.
-Appearance of any blue color on the specimen area of the slide or tape is an indication of the presence of occult blood.
+When a small smear from the stool sample containing occult blood is applied to the paper, the hemoglobin from the blood comes in contact with the impregnated guaiac on the slide.
+Upon addition of the developer, a peroxide-like reaction occurs which turns the paper blue within 30 to 60 seconds.
+Appearance of any blue color on the specimen area of the slide is indication of the presence of occult blood.